Need help? We are available to speak to you 7 days a weekRead More

 After you have notified the Department of your change in situation, there is a possibility that you will be able to remain in Australia on a permanent visa, depending on your personal circumstances.
 The following circumstances may be accepted:

-1. you are experiencing domestic and family violence
+1. You are experiencing domestic and family violence.

-2. you have a child with your sponsor
+2. You have a child with your sponsor.

-3. your partner dies.
+3. Your partner dies.

 If one of these circumstances applies to you, then you are required to provide an explanation and evidence to the Department.
 After you have notified the Department of your change in circumstances, you will be given an invitation to respond - typically within a period of 28 days.
 Separate requirements apply for each listed category: